 Henry Ford decided to give America what it wanted — more power — and put his team to work figuring out how.
-When the secret project was finally revealed — the Ford team had worked on it in Thomas Edison’s old lab — it turned out to be the flathead V-8 engine, then called the Model 18.
+When the secret project was finally revealed, it turned out to be the creation of the flathead V-8 engine, then called the Model 18.
 The engine appeared in the 1932 Ford, aka the Deuce.
 This was a major event in automotive history because Ford had figured out how to manufacture the first affordable eight-cylinder engine for the masses, rather than something only for the rich and their luxury cars.

 The Deuce’s flathead engine stayed in production for more than 22 years.
-Powerful enough for racing, the engine utilized a groundbreaking kind of steel that was stronger and lighter than what was being used previously.
-It debuted with 65 horsepower.
-It’s still a beloved engine within the hot rod and custom community.
+Powerful enough for racing, the engine utilized a groundbreaking kind of steel that was stronger and lighter than what was previously used.
+It debuted with 65 horsepower and is still a beloved engine within the hot rod and custom community.

 In 1954, Ford began crash testing its cars, but there was an even bigger milestone that year when the sleek Thunderbird debuted.
 Its genesis could be traced to World War II when American servicemen got a look at European sports cars and came home with a lust for them.
 Ford rival General Motors was first to the market with its 1953 Chevy Corvette.
 The response to the Corvette?
 The T-bird, a year later.

 The new Ford Thunderbird was cushy and comfy and boasted a powerful V-8 engine and manual transmission — plus those instantly legendary porthole windows.
 Four years later, a four-seater hit the market.
 The T-bird was discontinued in 1997 due to lousy sales, but Ford tried again in 2002, going old school with its looks (and those windows) for the ultimate throwback nostalgia feel.
 The car went out of production in 2005, but the 1950s lasted a long time for this iconic car.